The Chi-Square Test

 significant deviation from equality.
 This begs the

-question, what outcome would be significant,
+question, what outcome would be significant?

-deviation from expectation that could be
+from expectation that could be detected with a sample

-detected with a sample of 50?
-From the formula above,
+of 50?
+From the formula above, and given a critical

-= 3.84, show algebraically what
+value of X2 = 3.84, show algebraically

-that minimum deviation is for this simple case.
+the minimum deviation detectable for this

 If you are feeling energetic, use Excel